 Dr. Rogers has also garnered media recognition, having been profiled in non-paid feature articles in New Beauty Magazine and Pasadena Magazine.
 He also has the distinction of serving as a medical consultant for educational and reality television programming and has appeared on The Dr. Oz Show, CBS’s The Doctors, Joan & Melissa: Joan Knows Best on WEtv and Pretty Hurts on Logo TV.

 Dr. Nima’s approach to aesthetic and reconstructive surgery is one of combining artistry and advanced techniques to provide a natural and long-lasting result.
 His individualized patient-oriented approach to surgery allows for patients to achieve the results they seek while maintaining a harmonious balance with the body or face.
-Dr. Nima has a special interest in facial aesthetics, rhinoplasty, breast procedures and reconstruction, body-contouring, and surgical treatments for migraine sufferers.
+Dr. Nima has a special interest in facial aesthetics, rhinoplasty, breast procedures and reconstruction, complex hernia surgery and body-contouring.
 He has published many works in the field, including book chapters, anatomic surgical drawings, and national presentations.

-Dr. Nima is a graduate of the UPMC Plastic and Reconstructive Surgery training program.
-Along with the UT Southwestern and Harvard, UPMC was named one of the top 3 programs in the country by Doximity and US News and World Report.
+Dr. Nima is a graduate of the UPMC Plastic and Reconstructive Surgery training program, which was named one of the top programs in the country by Doximity and US News and World Report.
 Dr. Nima has a unique background with studies in Biomedical Engineering and Psychology at Johns Hopkins University.
 He obtained his medical degree from the University of Pittsburgh while simultaneously receiving a Masters of Science in Clinical Research.
 He subsequently completed his plastic surgery training at UPMC.
 His other interests include surgical device innovation, regenerative medicine and entrepreneurship in plastic surgery.
 He has completed a fellowship at the Center for Innovation in Restorative Medicine (CIRM) where he focused on adipose stem cell therapies and FDA regulatory issues in plastic surgery.

 Educational Scholarship and Awards